AVAnnotate/documentation/pages/private.md

 Private projects are GitHub repositories accessible only to the owner and those who are explicitly invited.
 Up to three collaborators can have access to GitHub private repositories.

+{: .warning }
+> Only project owners can change the privacy settings on a GitHub project.
+Collaborators do not have the appropriate permissions.

 To create a private AVAnnotate project, navigate to the `Project Settings` under the three-dot menu.

 ![Image 1: Project Settings](../../assets/newprivateprojectimage1.png)